KauzClay/docs-tap/app-live-view/install-connector-as-a-service.hbs.md

             url: connector.INGRESS-DOMAIN
     ```

-    Where `INGRESS-DOMAIN` is the top-level domain the Application Live View
+    Where `INGRESS-DOMAIN` is the top-level domain.
+The Application Live View connector exposes the
-    connector exposes the rest Apis by using `tanzu-shared-ingress` for the backend in other
+    REST APIs by using `tanzu-shared-ingress` for the back end in other cluster to reach the
-    cluster to reach the Application Live View connector.
+    Application Live View connector.

 1. Configure TLS in your `app-live-view-connector-values.yaml` file: